 The film tells the story of a man who meets a mine worker full of zest for life and leads him to a significant change.
 Kazantzakis was nominated for the Nobel Prize for Literature and lost it to Albert Camus by the margin of a single vote.
 That year, Albert Camus died, claiming that Kazantzakis was worthy of the prize and he was not.

-Incidentally, not many people know that the Sirtaki dance that was immortalized in the film is not a traditional folk dance, but a dance that was invented especially for the film.
+Incidentally, not many people know that the Sirtaki dance that was immortalized in the film is not a traditional folk dance, but a dance that was invented for the film.
 Following the film's success, the dance became popular all over the world and in Greece itself.
-It is a unique folk dance created in the cinema.
+It is a unique folk dance created in the studio.